Introduction

 -

 Maintain Three Points of Contact: When ascending or descending, it is crucial to maintain three points of contact—either two hands and one foot, or two feet and one hand.
 This practice enhances stability and reduces the likelihood of losing balance.
-As safety expert Paul Kupyna states, "Remember, falls from heights are preventable," underscoring the importance of adhering to safety practices.
+As safety expert Paul Kupyna states, "Remember, falls from ladders are preventable," underscoring the importance of adhering to safety practices.

 -